retro1946/hex/index.md

 An open-source Roblox framework.

-This framework itself only is a simple language with some functions to create commands, but it includes some packages.
+This framework is made up with multiple packages that can be used in Roblox Studio.

+To use Hex, you need Rojo/Argon and a package manager.